signal-kite/articles/check-list-for-landing-page.md

 - [Storyset](https://storyset.com/).

 ### 2. Pictures/screenshots
-It's a good idea to show the real screenshots instead of abstract pictures showing people doing something on a giant screen... that could look nice but it will not give a potential user an idea about the real product.
-If you don't have a product yes, show sketches or drawn prototype.
+It's a good idea to show real screenshots instead of abstract pictures showing people doing something on a giant screen... that could look nice but it will not give a potential user an idea about the real product.
+If you don't have a product yet, show sketches or a drawn prototype.
 For prototyping you can use many free products, for example:

 - [JustInMind](https://www.justinmind.com/)
 - [MockFlow](https://www.mockflow.com/)
 - [Protopie](https://www.protopie.io/)

 ### 3. Colors
-There pretty common principles from the leading designers that will help you with coloring even if you (like us) are not designer al all:
+There are pretty common principles from the leading designers that will help you with coloring even if you (like us) are not a designer at all:

-- do not use very contrast colors together (like yellow and green, red and blue, and so on)
+- do not use very contrasting colors together (like yellow and green, red and blue, and so on)
 - do not use low contrast colors together (like light grey on light black)

-The example of a design that will burn your eyes:
+An example of a design that will burn your eyes:
 ![image](https://user-images.githubusercontent.com/125164513/224879490-bee62551-46fc-498e-bd60-5a901a3f0888.png)

 ### 4. How to choose a palette
 When selecting a palette, pick up 1 (max 2) main colors, and 1 or 2 additional (usually they are white or grey).
-But if you picked 2 main colors, use one as main (for background or big elements) and the second one - for small elements (underlining, small dots, or the first capital letters.
+But if you picked 2 main colors, use one as the main (for background or big elements) and the second one - for small elements (to underline, for small dots, or the first capital letters.

-To find the colors that will go toghether well, use the color wheel.
+To find the colors that will go together well, use the color wheel.
 It can be found, for example, here: [https://en.wikipedia.org/wiki/Color_wheel](https://en.wikipedia.org/wiki/Color_wheel).

 <img src="https://user-images.githubusercontent.com/125164513/221445007-414f91ac-548e-4bd7-b1b2-3d5dc10aff9d.png" width="300"/>

-The idea is very simple: pick up 2 colors that are on the opposite sides of wheels and you will be good.
+The idea is very simple: pick up 2 colors that are on opposite sides of the wheel and you will be good.
 For example:

 - aqua and yellow
 - violet and green